 Darah Zeledon is the devoted mom of five and wife of one.
-When she’s not mothering or “wife‐ing,” she’s many other things: an accomplished author, inspiring speaker, motivational coach, trained group facilitator and humanitarian.
+When she’s not mothering or “wife‐ing,” she’s a suicide prevention activist, author, inspiring speaker, life coping coach, and trained group facilitator.

-Darah’s been featured in local and international media such as: WLRN’s (NPR) Topical Currents radio show, Sun-Sentinel, Plantation Town Times, Happy Herald, Sports & Activities Directory, the Associated Press, Our City Weston, Weston Lifestyle Magazine, Costa Rica’s La Nación, Radio Monumental, and Canál 2, Angie’s Diary, FIU Magazine, and Conexiones Internacional.
+Darah’s been featured in local and international media including: WLRN’s (NPR) Topical Currents radio show, Sun-Sentinel, Plantation Town Times, Happy Herald, Sports & Activities Directory, the Associated Press, Our City Weston, Weston Lifestyle Magazine, Costa Rica’s La Nación, Radio Monumental, and Canál 2, Angie’s Diary, FIU Magazine, the Associated Press, Deseret News, and Conexiones Internacional.

 A powerful speaker, Darah shares her riveting story of faith and courage with candor, passion and wit.
 Adeptly weaving her “Pearls of Wisdom” into her signature story-telling style, Darah reveals what it really takes to weather life’s storms and teaches how you can emerge stronger, more confident, and more resilient after overcoming hardship.

-***Darah’s available to speak to your book club in person or via Skype and has an evocative list of book discussion topics that really peel back the layers and get people talking.
+***Darah’s available to speak to your book club in person or via Skype and has an evocative list of book discussion questions and topics that really peel back the layers and get people talking.

-***Alternatively, if you have a group or organization, mainstream or in the field of behavioral healthcare, and want to inquire about Darah’s practical and empowering course curricula, simply fill out a contact request here.
+***Alternatively, if you have a group or organization–mainstream, religious, academic, philanthropic or in the behavioral healthcare field–and would like to inquire about Darah’s practical and empowering course curricula, simply fill out a contact request here.
 Thank you!